yeeland/oui/README.md

 In the example above...

 - **Block** is represented by <code>lego-grid</code> and is the parent class of the object.
 - **Elements** are children of the object.
-They are named by joining the parent class name and a child class with a double underscore.
+They are named by joining the parent class name and a child class with a double undersoui.
 In this case <code>lego-grid__cell</code>.
 - **Modifiers** are variations on the default.
 In this case we have a <code>lego-grid--gutter</code>.
 This provides spacing between the cells.

 Though somewhat verbose, this syntax makes it easy to determine the child/parent relationships between bits of code, especially when different objects are mixed together.
 It can be tricky naming elements so some judgment is required.
 This becomes easier over time.